12 Month Extension 2017 to 2018

 |12 Month Extension Fee Structure|

-The Contract Group, DHBs and the Sector has agreed that the following detail or amendments are implemented from 1 July 2017 as part of the 12 month extension of the current Agreement.
+DHBs, in line with recommendations made by the Contract Group agreed that the following detail or amendments are implemented from 1 July 2017 as part of the 12 month extension of the current Agreement.

 a) Total funding will be at least actual audited 16/17 year end service fee and margins (excluding Part P) plus $4.1M.